 Tirthan Valley can be easily reached by road and the easiest way to reach here is from Aut Tunnel which is located 40 kilometres away from Mandi.
 From here a number of buses go to Gushaini and Banjar from where a number of treks start.
 There are a number of buses from Delhi to Manali which will drop you at Aut.

-The Tirthan valley trek is an easy trek which families and beginners can easily do.
+The Tirthan valley trek is an easy trek which beginners can easily do.
 The level of difficulty is easy to medium but is surely endurance testing.
 People who love adventure and are up for new thrills and challenges will surely love this experience.
-Sights on the trek are absolutely stunning.
+The best part is the scenic route of the trek that lets the adventurers encounter beautiful sights throughout.

-If you are leading a rather sedentary life, then make sure you workout or make yourself physically fit a month prior to this in order to do this trek.
+If you are leading a rather sedentary life, then make sure you workout or make yourself physically fit a month prior this trek.
 Making yourself mentally prepared for this will also help.
 You can use a walking stick during the trek.The trek passes through some high altitudes and there might be low levels of oxygen.

 Some people might experience difficulties with that, so they should come prepared.
 Also the temperatures high up there might be very low, proper woollen clothes and gear should be carried.